-- CwlDemangle.swift is Copyright © 2017 Matt Gallagher and is available under the Apache License v2.0 with Runtime Library Exception11. - easy-ecc (currently here) is Copyright © 2013 Kenneth MacKay.
+- Core Foundation is available under the terms of the Apple Public Source License. - CwlDemangle.swift is Copyright © 2017 Matt Gallagher and is available under the Apache License v2.0 with Runtime Library Exception. - easy-ecc (currently here) is Copyright © 2013 Kenneth MacKay.
 All rights reserved.